 On top of these costs, there is the economic dimension with problems such as absenteeism and poor productivity due to disability and poor health in the workforce.
 Conditions such as arthritis and back pain account for one third of all disability claims in the U.K. and the cost of loss of productivity in this country due to back pain has been estimated to be running at between £5 billion and £7 billion.

 Against problems of this magnitude, one clinic with a handful of therapists can do very little – but for many years now the Complementary Medicine Centre has been offering acupuncture, homeopathy, hypnotherapy and CBT treatments to chronic pain sufferers.
 We have found that these complementary treatments have been of great help in alleviating the worst of these chronic pain patients symptoms.
-If you’re interested in how you could benefit, get in touch today.
+If you want to know how we could help you with your chronic pain, get in touch today.